psywombats/7drl2015/game/readme.txt

 ================================================================================
 = ZSII v.
-20131030  -public release candidate 1.0-                             =
+20140106  -public release 1.1          -                             =
 = running on MGNENGINE v.
 20131013                                             =
 = contact: aking (psy_wombats@wombatrpgs.net)                                  =
 ================================================================================

 TO RUN:
-Double-click ZephyrSkies2.bat.
-If you're not running windows, feel free to run the executable jar also provided.
+Double-click ZephyrSkies2.jar (or .bat if you're on windows, both should work).
+Java is required.

 REPORTING PROBLEMS:
 The game produces an info.log and error.log.
 Send these to our bug collector,